amitxv/PC-Tuning/docs/post-install.md

 - Favor tools such as [Bulk-Crap-Uninstaller](https://github.com/Klocman/Bulk-Crap-Uninstaller) to uninstall programs as the regular control panel does not remove residual files

-- Kill processes that waste CPU cycles such as game clients and **explorer.exe**
+- Kill processes that waste resources such as game clients and **explorer.exe**

     - Use **Ctrl + Shift + Esc** to open process explorer then use **File -> Run** to start the **explorer.exe** shell again

 - Consider using the scripts in ``C:\bin\scripts\idle-scripts`` (place on desktop for easy access) to disable idle before launching a game and enable idle after you close your game.
 This will mitigate jitter due to the process of state transition.
 Beware of higher temperatures and power consumption.
 The CPU temperature should not increase to the point of thermal throttling because you should have already dealt with that in [docs/physical-setup.md](/docs/physical-setup.md)

-- If you are using Windows 8.1+ and [FSE/Hardware: Legacy Flip](https://github.com/GameTechDev/PresentMon#csv-columns) with your game, you *can* disable DWM using the scripts in ``C:\bin\scripts\dwm-scripts`` as the process wastes CPU cycles despite there being no composition.
+- If you are using Windows 8.1+ and [FSE/Hardware: Legacy Flip](https://github.com/GameTechDev/PresentMon#csv-columns) with your game, you *can* disable DWM using the scripts in ``C:\bin\scripts\dwm-scripts`` as the process wastes resources despite there being no composition.
 Beware as elements of the UI will be broken and somes games/programs will not be able to launch (you may need to disable hardware acceleration)

 - Carry out maintenance tasks yourself on a weekly basis.
 This includes: